leonardo-tx/Byces.Calculator/README.md

 Before showing some syntax examples, here are some observations:

-* Numbers, operations and self operations are not case sensitive
+* Numbers, operations and functions are not case sensitive
 * The builder is not sensitive to whitespace and using it has a low impact on performance

 ```csharp